MS in Biomedical Sciences Admissions

 Note: Delays can occur around holidays and very busy processing times.
 It can take several days for credentials to be uploaded to an application, and we appreciate your patience.
 If a document you submitted has not been added to your application portal after five-seven business days, please email us at firstname.lastname@example.org.

-In a short essay, please help the Admissions Committee understand the experiences, inspirations, and challenges that have shaped you as a person and how obtaining the MS in Biomedical Sciences at Tufts will further your career goals.
+In a short essay, please help the Admissions Committee understand the experiences, inspirations, and challenges that have shaped you as a person and your interests in health care.
 Your essay should be typed, double-spaced, and approximately 500 words or fewer.

 - Three letters of recommendation are required